Names: Katye Nash, 27, and Cody Moore, 29

 Katye: I was looking for a home central to everything, a convenient location.
-I wanted three bedrooms and two bathrooms, a master suite, and a open concept [floor plan].
-I did not want to live on a major road because Remi, our puggle, can be an escape artist, and I didn't want anything to happen to her if she got out.
+I wanted three bedrooms and two bathrooms, a master suite, and an open concept [floor plan].
+I did not want to live on a major road, because Remi, our puggle, can be an escape artist, and I didn't want anything to happen to her if she got out.
 But most of all, I did not want to buy a fixer-upper, especially for my first home.

 How many houses did you look at?